 For many gardeners, the onset of autumn signals the annual tradition of planting next summer's crop of garlic.
 Late September through to December is the optimal time to start planting autumn planting varieties of garlic.
 Spring varieties can be planted up to late spring.
 If you've never grown garlic before but like the idea of having homegrown garlic on tap, ready to use whenever you need it, you'll be glad to know that it's very simple to grow and flourishes in most garden soils And every type of garlic seed that we sell has been trialled on the farm first, so you can be sure that your garlic plants will be healthy, strong and tasty.
-Four of our favourite varieties are Extra Early Wight, Iberian Wight, Red Duke and Elephant Garlic - all of which are included in our autumn planting pack.
+Four of our favourite varieties are Extra Early Wight, Iberian Wight, Red Duke and Elephant Garlic - all of which are included in our.
 Follow our step-by-step guide below to get started:

 1.Once you have bought or ordered your autumn-planting garlic bulbs, choose a sunny site in your garden, with fertile and well-drained soil.